trueos/trueos-docs/trueos-handbook/luminautl.rst

    : |lumina| Calculator

 The calculator is configured to use a numpad, if one is available.
-Enter the values and an operation, and the calculator will display the answer in the upper window.
+Enter the values and an operation, and the calculator displays the answer in the upper window.
 Select an equation displayed in the upper window to paste it in the entry field.
 On the right side of the output display are two icons.
 Press the :guilabel:`Paper with red circle` to